 Second, we need to understand the profile of CTE students and their learning behavior to better design pedagogic approaches and enrichment activities to bring out their full potential.
 Pedagogic innovation to make training fun and engaging will further help to develop and retain the interest of students in CTE, given their preference for activity-based learning.
 To a certain extent, ITE colleges are designed as “Education Wonderlands”, allowing students to acquire relevant skills and knowledge through fun and authentic learning activities.

-Q: What is the progression of VET/CTE in Singapore?
+Q: What is the role of employers/labor/industry in your VET/CTE system?

-Q: What are the major goals of VET/CTE in Singapore?
+Q: What do you think the future of VET/CTE in Singapore looks like?

 Katie Fitzgerald, Communications Associate